Skip to content

 npm i -g @wabery/cli

-wabery login # opens the browser, choose a project, then saves the key locally
+wabery login # opens the browser, choose a project, paste the shown key once

-wabery login creates an API key for the project you select and stores it in your local CLI config, so the CLI and the MCP server are authenticated automatically.
+wabery login creates an API key for the project you select and stores it in your local CLI config, so the CLI and the MCP server are authenticated automatically after that first paste.
 Use wabery doctor to confirm it works.
-Create projects in the dashboard, then create or rotate keys under API keys.
+Create projects in the dashboard, then open Access → API keys to create, reveal, scope, or revoke a project key.

 Keys are prefixed by environment: